 Description

-pysdk packcommand to compress the complete environment and code.Syntax
+pysdk packcommand to package the complete environment.Syntax

 <eascmd64> pysdk pack ./<demo>Parameters